 \section{Conclusion}

 In this study, we show that we can learn dense representations of phrases at the Wikipedia scale, which are readily retrievable for open-domain QA and other knowledge-intensive NLP tasks.
-We tackle the decomposability gap by mitigating data sparsity and introduce two batch-negative techniques for normalizing billions of phrase representations.
-We also introduce query-side fine-tuning that easily adapts our model to any type of query with a single 12GB GPU.
-As a result, we achieve much stronger performance on five popular open-domain QA datasets compared to previous phrase retrieval models, while reducing the storage footprint and improving latency significantly.
-We also achieve strong performance on two slot filling datasets using only a small number of training examples, showing the possibility of utilizing our {\ours} as a dense knowledge base.
+We learn both phrase and question encoders from the supervision of reading comprehension tasks and introduce two batch-negative techniques to better discriminate phrases at scale.
+We also introduce query-side fine-tuning that adapts our model to different types of queries.
+We achieve strong performance on five popular open-domain QA datasets, while reducing the storage footprint and improving latency significantly.
+We also achieve strong performance on two slot filling datasets using only a small number of training examples, showing the possibility of utilizing our {\ours} as a knowledge base.